top of page

 Mr David Hillier

-Having dyslexia should not be a barrier to surgical training, be it Orthopaedics or any other surgical speciality.
+Having dyslexia should not be a barrier to surgical training, be it Orthopaedics or any other surgical specialty.
 Indeed, it often affords you different skills that may be a benefit such as enhanced visual-spatial abilities, practicality and problem solving.
 The very essence of a career in Orthopaedics.
-Focussing on the practical side of training, you should have no disadvantage.
+Focusing on the practical side of training, you should have no disadvantage.
+But surgical training is more than an 8-year practical apprenticeship.
+There is theory and research to be completed, both of which require large amounts of data gathering, understanding and commitment to memory.
+In short….
+READING!

 This is the part I struggled with mostly.
 I never enjoyed research as I couldn’t settle down and read the volumes required for the background evidence or a literature review.
 My reading abilities meant that it could take me hours of reading and re-reading sections of papers to try and clearly understand the message.
 Abstracts become particularly useful for the everyday, but not when using to appropriately quote in a paper.